Frequently Asked Questions

 GEO will refund all program and application fees in full if we cancel your study abroad program or GlobalWorks Internship for any reason at any time.
-This includes any program cancelations related to the COVID-19 pandemic.
-You will also receive a full refund of fees paid to GEO if you withdraw your application before the final program application deadline.
-Once the program deadline has passed and GEO has notified you that the program will run, the cancelation policies for each specific program will apply.
-You can find all cancelation policies included in the program budget document on each program webpage.
+This includes any program cancellations related to the COVID-19 pandemic.
+Once the program deadline has passed and GEO has notified you that the program will run, the cancellation policies for each specific program will apply.
+You can find all cancellation policies included in the program budget document on each program webpage.

 What if the country I am in restricts travel to my home while I am abroad?

-Citizens have generally been permitted to travel back to their home countries up until now during the COVID-19 pandemic.
-A slight risk of flight cancelations does exist.
+Citizens have generally been permitted to travel back to their home countries during the COVID-19 pandemic.
+A slight risk of flight cancellations does exist.
 In those instances, students may experience travel delays or may need to travel home via a third country.
 In extreme cases, GEO would work with the U.S. Department of State (if you are a U.S. citizen) or your home country officials (if you are not a U.S. citizen), to help get you to your home country.

 Can I travel to other countries on my free time during my study abroad program?